aasthagarg-01/Research-Paper-Summarizer/README.md

 ---

-# Key Contributions

-- Designed a hybrid extractive–abstractive summarization pipeline.
-- Implemented long-document summarization using the LED Transformer.
-- Integrated scientific keyword extraction using KeyBERT and SciBERT.
-- Added automatic methodology flowchart generation.
-- Built a complete end-to-end Streamlit application with PDF upload and arXiv integration.
-- Containerized the application using Docker for reproducible deployment.

----

-The following sections describe the implementation details, NLP models, workflow, experimental evaluation, installation instructions, and usage of the system.

 # Experimental Results

 The proposed hybrid summarization pipeline was evaluated on multiple scientific research papers obtained through both PDF uploads and the arXiv API.